oracle-quickstart/oci-mlflow/README.md

 MLflow is library-agnostic.
 You can use it with any machine learning library, and in any programming language, since all functions are accessible through a REST API and CLI.
 For convenience, the project also includes a Python API, R API, and Java API.

-In the following sections, we will show how to deploy MLflow on OCI and use the components in your machine learning applications with Docker containers for development, tracking, training, and serving.
+In the following sections, we will show how to deploy MLflow on OCI and use the components in your machine learning applications with Docker containers for tracking, training, and serving.
 In a typical machine learning workflow, you can track experiment runs and models with MLflow.

 You can also integrate MLflow with OCI Data Science service and OCI AI Services (e.g., tracking artifacts, parameters, metrics, and model, etc).